ozcangul/aspnet-docs/aspnetcore/mvc/advanced/custom-formatters.md

 END:VCARD
 ```

-To see vCard output, run the application and send a Get request with Accept header "text/vcard" to `http://localhost:63313/api/contacts/` (when running in Visual Studio) or `http://localhost:5000/api/contacts/` (when running from the command line).
+To see vCard output, run the application and send a Get request with Accept header "text/vcard" to `http://localhost:63313/api/contacts/` (when running from Visual Studio) or `http://localhost:5000/api/contacts/` (when running from the command line).

 To add a vCard to the in-memory collection of contacts, send a Post request to the same URL, with Content-Type header "text/vcard" and with vCard text in the body, formatted like the example above.